Ten Toes Weekender

 From the top of the board I now move to its underbelly.
 Most inflatable SUPs come with one removable fin.
 This allows boarders a certain amount of customization.
 The Ten Toes Weekender has kind of pushed the envelope here.

 It is perhaps one of the rare inflatable boards that allow you to remove all three fins.
 Yes, that’s right.
-You can play around with one large fin in the centre for challenging waters, remove all three if you encounter debris in the water, or go for all three in flat waters.
+You can play around with one large fin in the center for challenging waters, remove all three if you encounter debris in the water, or go for all three in flat waters.
 I have done a post on fins and how different combinations allow different attributes.
 The fact that you can chop and change all three on theWeekender is just an extension of its impressive versatility.
 The board truly feels like many SUPs put together in one.

 What makes the customizable fins even better is that they can be removed and attached again with a minimum of fuss.
 They are secured easily in their slots with a push-in clip that locks them in.
 Once they are set, they will not budge.